Policy-SH2

 These are the essays you'll be asked to submit.
 Work on them ahead of time so that you can copy-paste your well-thought essays into the form.

-Impact You Wish to Have in Your Future Career: What interests you most about applying your background to career in weather or climate? [aim for about 250 words; the form will limit your answer to 2,000 characters]
+1. Impact You Wish to Have in Your Future Career: What interests you most about applying your background to career in atmospheric or geographic sciences? [aim for about 250 words; the form will limit your answer to 2,000 characters]

-Your Impact on Your Peers and the Scientific Community: The NWC REU aims to be an inclusive program dedicated to supporting and enhancing the diversity of future scientific communities.
-Please describe how you will impact this REU program and the broader scientific community. [aim for about 250 words; the form will limit your answer to 2,000 characters]
+3. Your Impact on Your Peers and the Scientific Community: The NWC REU aims to advance science while also building future scientific communities that address the broad range of problems facing the U.S. in the years to come.
+Please describe how your participation in research will impact this REU program and the broader scientific community. [aim for about 250 words; the form will limit your answer to 2,000 characters]

 *Note: Our partner organizations list has been built over the past 20-some years.
 In any one year the list is shorter, based on individual scientists' ability to mentor in that year.